 Fake plastic food displays are truly unique to Japan…

 There’s no other info on this restaurant save for what I found during a google map area search.
 It’s one of those utility Japanese restaurants with plastic fake food (Shokuhin Sampuru/食品サンプル) displayed outside of the window.
-But there’s no order ticketing machines where you’d put money in and punch out a ticket with your order on it.
+But there are no order ticketing machines where you’d put money in and punch out a ticket with your order on it.

 Every self respecting eatery in Japan will have these uniquely Japanese styled displays…